 - The Cemetery has the right to require those selecting a lot or arranging for an interment to come in person to the Cemetery Office.

 - The Cemetery shall not be responsible for any order given by telephone.
 We will be happy to fax/scan a copy of the plat card to assist in selecting a grave site.
 The desired burial location is to be initialed, and the plat card electronically returned to the Cemetery office before the opening of the burial site.
-The fully completed and signed Lotholder's Authorization to Inter form must be presented at the Cemetery office in person or by fax/scan prior to the day of interment with the original presented on the day of burial.
+The fully completed and signed Lotholder's Authorization to Inter form must be presented at the Cemetery office in person or by fax/scan by noon prior to the day of interment with the original presented on the day of burial.

 - Calvary Fax Number: 314.382.2785